adlnet/xAPI-Spec/xAPI.md

 ### 7.3 Document APIs

-The three Document APIs provide [document](#miscdocument) storage for learning activity providers and agents.
+The three Document APIs provide [document](#miscdocument) storage for learning activity providers and Agents.
 The details of each API are found in the following sections, and the information in this section applies to all three APIs.

 ###### New Agents and Activities

-An Activity Provider MAY send documents to any of the document APIs for activities and agents that the LRS does not have prior knowledge of.
-The LRS MUST NOT reject documents on the basis of not having prior knowledge of the Activity and/or agent.
+An Activity Provider MAY send documents to any of the document APIs for activities and Agents that the LRS does not have prior knowledge of.
+The LRS MUST NOT reject documents on the basis of not having prior knowledge of the Activity and/or Agent.

 ###### POST to store application/json arrays of variables
 <table>